Talker-T2AV: Joint Talking Audio-Video Generation with Autoregressive Diffusion Modeling: Introduction

 Generating synchronized audio and video within a single unified model has emerged as one of the most exciting frontiers in generative AI.
 Leading commercial systems such as Sora~2~\citep{openai2025sora2}, Veo~3~\citep{googledeepmind2025veo3}, Kling~3~\citep{kuaishou2026kling3}, and Seedance~2.0~\citep{bytedance2026seedance2} have all adopted joint audio-video generation as a core capability, producing cinematic clips with tightly synchronized dialogue, sound effects, and visual motion.
 Rather than producing each modality in isolation, these systems co-generate auditory and visual signals through a unified model, allowing the two modalities to inform each other during synthesis.
 This tight cross-modal coupling has yielded remarkable advances in temporal synchronization, semantic coherence, and overall perceptual quality compared with earlier cascaded pipelines.
 Although the details of these commercial systems remain undisclosed, open-source research has converged on the \emph{dual-branch diffusion transformer}~\citep{peebles2023scalable,liu2024syncflow} (dual-DiT): two parallel DiT towers---one for video, one for audio---coupled via bidirectional cross-attention at every block.
 Representative systems include MOVA, Ovi and LTX-2 \citep{mova2026, ovi2025, hacohen2026ltx}.
 A consistent finding is that joint modeling outperforms cascaded pipelines in lip-sync accuracy, audio-visual quality, and overall coherence.

-However, existing dual-branch diffusion models exhibit two structural limitations when applied to talking head generation.
+However, existing dual-branch diffusion models exhibit three structural limitations when applied to talking head generation.
 First, these models couple audio and video through pervasive cross-modal attention at every denoising step, entangling high-level semantic modeling and low-level signal rendering throughout the entire process.
 We argue that such uniform coupling is suboptimal for talking heads: while speech and facial motion are strongly correlated at the \emph{semantic} and \emph{temporal} levels, their low-level realizations---acoustic waveforms and visual textures---follow fundamentally distinct rendering processes that do not benefit from continuous cross-modal attention.
 Second, dual-branch diffusion models are inherently non-autoregressive, and usually commit to a fixed output length before generation begins (e.g., $\sim$5s~\citep{zhang2025uniavgen,ovi2025,wang2025universe,wan2025}).
 When the input text exceeds what the predetermined duration can accommodate, the model is forced to compress, truncate, or skip content, severely degrading speech intelligibility.
 This fixed-length constraint also precludes adapting to naturally varying speaking rates across languages and speakers.
+Third, these models are prohibitively expensive at inference: every denoising step operates on a dense $T\!\times\!H\!\times\!W$ video latent volume comprising thousands to tens of thousands of tokens, and this cost is paid tens of times over the diffusion trajectory.
+In practice, released dual-branch systems generate far below real time, which limits their deployment value for interactive talking-head applications.